truenas/documentation/content/TrueCommand/TCGettingStarted/InitialConfig.md

 ## Certificates Widget

-The **Certificates** widget shows the certificates TrueCommand uses, and has options to reset or upload a certificate.
+The **Certificates** widget shows the certificates TrueCommand uses and has options to reset or upload a certificate.

 ![AdministrationCertificatesWidget](/images/TrueCommand/2.3.2/AdministrationCertificatesWidget.png "Administration: Certificates Widget")

-Click **Upload Certificate** to open the **Upload Certificate** screen where you can either browse to or drag and drop a certificate and a private key file into TrueCommand.
+Click **Upload Certificate** to open the **Upload Certificate** screen, where you can either browse to or drag and drop a certificate and a private key file into TrueCommand.

 ![AdministrationCertificates](/images/TrueCommand/2.2/AdministrationCertificates.png "Administration: Certificates")